Fudan-iGEM/2025-wiki/pages/design.md

 Sensing and responding to environmental cues is essential for fungal adaptation and for enabling advanced synthetic regulation.
 In this module, we extended the native signal transduction network to create a versatile interface that the community can later use to detect signals from other organisms or the environment.
 Given that G-protein coupled receptors (GPCRs) are among the most frequent drug targets in humans, they are particularly physiologically relevant targets for synthetic biology.

-Based on previous studies (Bean et al., 2022)[^11], we engineered yeast to activate to their native pheromone response pathway (PRP) via a heterologous GPCR, thereby triggering a MAPK signaling cascade and enhancing the expression of Ste12-regulated genes([Figure 3](#fig3)).
+Based on previous studies (Bean et al., 2022)[^11], we engineered yeast to activate to their native pheromone response pathway (PRP) via a heterologous GPCR (HsDOR), thereby triggering a MAPK signaling cascade and enhancing the expression of Ste12-regulated genes([Figure 3](#fig3)).

+> The native yeast GPCR signaling pathway, includes the receptor (*STE2*), G&alpha; (*GPA1*), G&beta; (*STE4*), G&gamma; (*STE18*), and pheromone responsive transcription factor (*STE12*) genes.
+Upon release of the G&beta;&gamma; dimer from G&alpha; downstream signaling continues through interaction with Ste5 and recruitment of a MAPK cascade (Ste11, Ste7 and Fus3 respectively).[^98]

-While a complete modification of the GPCR system would ideally require the knockout of a series of genes such as Ste2 to restrict native GPCR expression, due to the time constraints of the iGEM competition, we focused on the most critical modifications: We replaced *ACE2* with the human &delta; opioid receptor (*HsDOR*, BBa_256S6J1M) and coupled it to the PRP via a Gpa1 chimera (BBa_254K9906) in which five key residues were replaced with those from Gi&alpha; to ensure functional heterologous coupling.
+While a complete modification of the GPCR system would ideally require the knockout of a series of genes such as Ste2 to restrict native GPCR expression[^98], due to the time constraints of the iGEM competition, we focused on the most critical modifications: We replaced *ACE2* with the translational unit of human &delta; opioid receptor (*HsDOR*, BBa_256S6J1M) and coupled it to the PRP via a Gpa1 chimera (BBa_254K9906) in which five key residues were replaced with those from Gi&alpha; to ensure functional heterologous coupling.

 <div style="text-align: center;" id="fig3">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/gpcr1007.webp" style="width:80%">
     <div>
         <span style="color:gray">Figure 3.
-Mechanism of external signal response.<br>We rewired the yeast pheromone response pathway by replacing ACE2 with human δ opioid receptor (HsDOR) and coupling it via a Gpa1–Giα3 chimera, enabling MAPK activation and cloud be validated by the agonist <a href="https://www.sigmaaldrich.com/HK/en/product/sigma/s2812" target=_blank>SNC80</a>.</span>
+Mechanism of external signal response.<br>We rewired the yeast pheromone response pathway by replacing ACE2 with the translational unit of human &delta; opioid receptor (HsDOR) and coupling it via a Gpa1–Gi&alpha;3 chimera, enabling MAPK activation and cloud be validated by the agonist <a href="https://www.sigmaaldrich.com/HK/en/product/sigma/s2812" target=_blank>SNC80</a>.</span>
         <br><br>
     </div>
 </div>

-We validated the activation of this signaling pathway using the small-molecule &delta;-opioid receptor agonist [SNC80](https://www.sigmaaldrich.com/HK/en/product/sigma/s2812)[^11].
+We validated the activation of this signaling pathway using the small-molecule &delta; opioid receptor agonist [SNC80](https://www.sigmaaldrich.com/HK/en/product/sigma/s2812)[^11].
 Upon ligand stimulation, the system triggered the canonical MAPK cascade and activated the Ste12 transcription factor, which in turn regulates downstream mating-responsive genes.
 To confirm pathway activation, we quantified the mRNA levels of FUS3 and STE2 by qPCR [^25] ([Table 1](#table1)), as both genes are established Ste12 transcriptional targets whose upregulation serves as a direct readout of pathway activity.

 <div style="text-align: center;" id="table1">
         <span style="color:gray">Table 1. qPCR primers for validating HsDOR's activation</span>